savonet/book/workflow.md

 ```{.liquidsoap include="liq/jingles-delay2.liq" from=3 to=-1}
 ```

+\TODO{this is useful for non-track-sensitive switches to play one track, but ensuring that is won't last longer, see https://github.com/savonet/liquidsoap/issues/1544}

 #### Rotating tracks

 How often we should play jingles, instead of being based on time, can be based